realm/realm-js/packages/realm-react/README.md

 }
 ```

 The `RealmProvider` also comes with a fallback prop that can be used for sync conifigurations.
-It can take time for larger datasets to sync, especially if its the first time.
+It can take time for larger datasets to sync, especially if it's the first time.
 In that case, it is recommended to provide a loading component as a fallback.

 ```tsx
 const AppWrapper = () => {